SJSUFall2019-CMPE272/AISight/README.md

 ### **Technology Stack**

 * **Android / Raspberry Pi**
 We are yet to finalize the client end device (Android App or Raspberry Pi based device) to mount the backend logicbase based on the suggestions with 'LightHouse: For the Blind and Visually Impaired' Organization.
+We are planning on using Raspberry Pi 4 to ship it as a standalone device with camera module and bluetooth audio which connects to your choice of bluetooth enabled audio device.(speaker, phone).
+It will be exciting to use a R pi and

 * **OpenCV**
 Image preprocessing will be done using OpenCV.